 Don’t plan to skip sharing this because lying and getting caught later can lead to something even worse.

 So better to deal with it.
 And make sure that you perform so well in rest of your interview that “fired” tag got ignored or considered as a one-time incident.
-And if you win interviewer’s heart with the answer to this question, rest of the interview will be like a cakewalk.
+And if you win the interviewer’s heart with the answer to this question, rest of the interview will be like a cakewalk.

 Be honest while answering this question.
 Give facts and figures to justify your performance.
 Share about learning you had from this incident and do not bad mouth your employer.

-“I was hired to work on _ and _ and I achieved significant results in that area and received appreciation from my manager and client.
-But overtime expectations from my role have been changed drastically and I was asked to work on areas, in which I had no prior experience, this affected my productivity and my performance went down so when my manager found someone else to do the job, I was asked to go.
+“I was hired to work on _ and _ and I have achieved significant results in those areas and received appreciation from my manager and client.
+But overtime expectations from my role have been changed drastically.
+And I was asked to work on areas, where I had no prior experience.
+This has affected my productivity and my performance went down so when my manager found someone else to do the job, I was asked to go.
 My mistake was that I didn’t say “no” when different work assigned to me.
 I should have communicated my manager that I have no experience in this and I need the training to start working on this.
 I learned that open communication really matters in any organization and if I don’t feel confident about any task, then I should not take responsibility to complete that”

 -The Career Sailor